-Details Impact Mitigation Change to risk in last 12 months Risk that development projects do not produce the targeted financial returns due to one or more of the following factors: Delay on site Increased construction costs Adverse letting conditions Targeted financial returns not reached.
+Details Impact Mitigation Change to risk in last 12 months development Targeted financial returns not reached.
 Investment appraisals, which include contingencies and inflationary cost increases, are prepared and sensitivity analysis is undertaken to ensure that an adequate return is made in all likely circumstances.
-The procurement process used by the Company includes the use of highly regarded quantity surveyors and is designed to minimise uncertainty regarding costs.
+The procurement process used by the Company is designed to minimise uncertainty regarding costs and is in line with the Company's Supply Chain Standards.
 Development costs are benchmarked to ensure that the Company obtains competitive pricing and, where appropriate, fixed-price contracts are negotiated.
 Procedures carried out before starting work on site, such as site investigations, historical research of the property and surveys conducted as part of the planning application, reduce the risk of unidentified issues causing delays once on site.
 We are applying an internal carbon price to embodied carbon emissions from our development projects.
 This helps to prepare for expected carbon pricing on such projects.
 The Company's pre-letting strategy reduces or removes the letting risk of the development.
-The Company is aware of potential supply chain delays which may arise as a result of economic sanctions/materials shortages due to the political conflict in Ukraine.
+The Company is aware of potential supply chain delays which may arise as a result of economic sanctions/materials shortages due to the ongoing political conflict in Ukraine and the Middle East.
 We work closely with our providers to mitigate the impact on project timelines.
 Detailed reviews are performed on construction projects to ensure that forecasts are aligned with our contractors.
 Post-completion reviews are carried out on all major developments to ensure that improvements to the Company's procedures are identified, implemented and lessons learned.
-DECREASED HIGH MEDIUM LOW
+STABLE